“Nothing dies harder than a bad idea.” Julia Cameron

 - Break up the sets…please.
 Modern design is focusing more on found treasures, clever re-purposing and an appreciation of beauty and value where ever it’s found than predetermined set pieces with limited options.

 - Get over Color Block Syndrome.
 Loud colors in the home are usually questionable but then again, so is Landlord White By Default.
 Select tones or shades of colors that already exist in your rooms to create a harmonious backdrop for your furnishings.
 THEN, consider those “color pops” you might have heard are a good idea.

-Besides, as Dorothy Parker put it, “A little bad taste is like a nice dash of paprika.”
+Besides, as previously noted elsewhere, “A little bad taste is like a nice dash of paprika” – Dorothy Parker.